Strumica Fortress: Middle Ages

-The fate of the Late Antique fortress in the period of the Early Middle Ages, from the beginning of the 7th century until the end of the 10th century, is not known.
+The fate of the late antique fortress in the period of the Early Middle Ages, from the beginning of the 7th century until the end of the 10th century, is not known.
 The youngest medieval horizon of Carevi Kuli was formed at the end of the 10th and the beginning of the 11th century.
 Almost nothing is known about its preservation, in the dawn of First Bulgarian State, but it can be assumed that, towards the end of the 10th and the beginning of the 11th century, it was still in a solid state.

 The exact time of the construction of the Carevi Kuli medieval fortress is not known.
 That information is not recorded anywhere, nor is the fortress mentioned under that name in some historical sources.
 However, many data support the opinion that the fortress was built during the Komnenian restoration, somewhere towards the end of the11th or the beginning of the 12th century.
 Bearing in mind the danger of the Crusaders, the Uzis, the Pechenegs, and the Cumans, the emperors of the Byzantine lineage of the Komnenians directed their energies towards the organization of the defensive power in this part of the Byzantinе Empire.
 That the fortress began to be built shortly after the First Crusade is also evidenced by the fact of the large concentration of the Byzantinе army in these parts at the end of the 11th century.
 This information is faithfully recorded in the Monastery of the Most Holy Virgin - Eleusa (Tenderness) in Veljusa.

-Judging by the research, the activities in the fortress recorded the greatest rise during the reign of the independent lords Dobromir Hrs and Strez, ie towards the end of the 12th and the beginning of the 13th century.
+Judging by the research, the activities in the fortress recorded the greatest rise during the reign of the independent lords Dobromir Hrs and Strez, i.e. towards the end of the 12th and the beginning of the 13th century.
 After this period, these regions would find themselves at the center of military conflicts, often under different rulers.
 This situation will remain until 1261 when, after the restoration of the Byzantine Empire, the circumstances will finally stabilize.
 Towards the end of the thirties of the 14th century, this area was briefly occupied by the independent lord Hrelya, and from 1332 it fell under Serbian rule.
 Serbian rulers ruled this area almost until the end of the 14th century.

 The medieval fortress Carevi Kuli was a complex fortification that, in addition to the military crew, also had civilians who performed certain tasks related to daily activities.
 It belonged to a series of important fortified places in the Macedonian Middle Ages, among which it stood out for its size, specific position, and extraordinary strategic importance.
 Its size was conditioned by the natural terrain conditions, to which the builders had to adapt.
 Built on the elongated saddle peak of one of the eastern branches of the hills of Mount Elenica, the medieval fortress has an elongated oval shape.